 Today, we have busy schedule and squeezing in a round of golf can be time consuming, which leads to more and more golfers opting to use a golf cart rather than walk.
 According to the National Golf Foundation, motorized cars are now utilized in about two-thirds of all 18-hole rounds.

 Golf Carts – also referred to as golf cars – have also gained popularity off the course as a way to travel to the beach, a quick run to the grocery store or visiting neighbors.
-Golf cars are often included with vacation rentals or can be arranged to be delivered to your vacation home.
+Golf cart rentals are often included with vacation rentals or can be arranged to be delivered to your vacation home.

 This increased presence of motorized carts on the golf course and traversing local neighborhoods has led to concerns on cart safety.
-As with other motor vehicles, improper operation of golf carts can lead to accidents, serious injuries, and even traffic tickets.
+As with other motor vehicles, improper operation of custom golf carts can lead to accidents, serious injuries, and even traffic tickets.
 Make sure you

 The Golf Course Superintendent Association of America (GCSAA) recommends the following rules for the safe use of golf carts: